rycolab/website/content/authors/pouya/_index.md

 - Members
 ---

-Alexandra is a MSc Data Science student at ETH Zürich.
-Prior to joining ETH, she did a bachelor's degree in Software Engineering at The University of Sheffield, United Kingdom, where she focused mostly on theoretical computer science and machine learning.
-She is currently doing an internship in NLP at IBM Research Zürich, after which she will do her master’s thesis supervised by Clara.
-She enjoys a variety of topics, including machine translation, algorithms, stats, information theory, logic and is trying to learn more about others as well, in search of a primary research interest.
+Pouya is a Master's student in Computer Science at ETH.
+He is interested in a variety of topics related to Machine Learning and NLP including Parsing, Information Extraction, and Multilingual NLP.
+In his free time, he likes to play Basketball, read about psychotherapy, get some REM sleep, and dream about how he can apply NLP to those areas.

-Native Language: Romanian
+Native Language: Persian

-Animal Form: Chipmunk
+Animal Form: Panthera tigris virgata